abstractqqq/rust_polynomials_fft/readme.md

 3. The normal multiply method on the Polynomial struct uses the O(n^2) way.
 FFT for multiplication follows the [Cooley–Tukey FFT algorithm.](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm).
 FFT is  implemented for Polynomial\<f64\>.
 It can be extended to Polynomial\<Complex64\> easily.
 If one wants to extend this to other more general fields, one has to define more complicated structures and define n-th roots of unity in those fields (e.g. Finite fields, etc...), which is very beyond this project.

-4. FFT has float point precision issues, so I rounded everything to 5 decimal places.
+5. FFT has float point precision issues, so I rounded everything to 5 decimal places.
+You may change the decimal places.

+6. Formal derivative of a polynomial is implemented using same logic as the pow function.
+It might seem stupid to do this, but how can we properly cast usize into T?
+Formal derivative of a polynomial can be quite general, and T may not even be real or complex.

-5. It is built for fun and I am not aiming for the utmost speed, as this is more of a learning project.
+7. It is built for fun and I am not aiming for the utmost speed, as this is more of a learning project.

 # Resources: